sagivba/MachineLearningUtils/README.md

 ***

-# What indide the modules...
+# What inside the modules...
 ## module ModelUtils
 ### class ModelUtils
 utils for easier skitlearn classifier handling